wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-ll-h/iothubdeviceclient-ll-createfromdeviceauth.md

 # IoTHubDeviceClient_LL_CreateFromDeviceAuth()

-Creates a IoT Hub client for communication with an existing IoT Hub using the device auth module.
+Creates a IoT Hub client for communication with an existing IoT Hub using the device auth.

 ## Syntax